armishra/armishra/README.md

 - 👋 Hi, I’m @armishra
-- 👀 I’m interested in fitness, writing code, and self-improvement
+- 👀 I’m interested in fitness, finance, and technology
 - 🌱 I’m currently learning about growth mindset and written communication
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/archit72/)